JoeCreates/MacroTween/README.md

 MacroTween is a Haxe library for concise tweening and timelines.

-**WARNING: Currently in development and unstable!**
+**WARNING: Currently in development and incomplete, we haven't used it for any big projects yet!**

-Run the demo in the [browser](https://joecreates.github.io/MacroTweenDemo/index.html).
+Run the demo in your [browser](https://joecreates.github.io/MacroTweenDemo/index.html).

 ## Usage